NBISweden/workshop_omicsint_ISMBECCB/precourse.md

 - `localhost:8888` to launch jupyter
 - `localhost:8787` to launch rstudio

+All notebooks are found within the folder `workshop/` as indicated [in the labs](labs.html).
 If you want to verify that your containers are running use `docker ps`.

 ##### Stop the containers
 To stop the containers write `docker stop [container name]`.